VisualPinball/VisualPinball.Engine.PinMAME/README.md

 ### Unity Package

 The goal of this repo is to use it within Unity.
-In order to do that, open the Package Manager in Unity, and add `org.visualpinball.engine.missionpinball` under *Add package from git URL*.
+In order to do that, open the Package Manager in Unity, and add `org.visualpinball.engine.pinmame` under *Add package from git URL*.

 The Unity package is build and published to our registry on every merge to master.